The Amateur Radio Service

 inveterate experimenters.
 Even if the results are not earth shaking, they are frequently

-interesting, useful, and fun.
-In Japan almost all of the high level engineers and
+interesting, useful and fun.
+In Japan many of the high level engineers and

 executives are amateur radio operators.
 They view it as a way of getting significant